fylein/netsuite-sdk-py/README.md

 # netsuite-sdk-py

+*Warning*: This SDK is under active development and some of the contracts will likely evolve in the next couple of weeks.
+It is not yet production-ready.
+If you want to collaborate on this, please mail siva@fyle.in

-Netsuite-sdk-py is a Python SDK using the SOAP client library zeep(https://python-zeep.readthedocs.io/en/master/) for accessing NetSuite resources via the NetSuite SOAP web service SuiteTalk(http://www.netsuite.com/portal/platform/developer/suitetalk.shtml).
+Netsuite-sdk-py is a Python SDK.
+It uses the SOAP client library zeep(https://python-zeep.readthedocs.io/en/master/) for accessing NetSuite resources via the NetSuite SOAP web service SuiteTalk(http://www.netsuite.com/portal/platform/developer/suitetalk.shtml), but hides the complexity from the SDK user.

 ## Installation